This post contains affiliate links.

 This is another major reason for grainy or lumpy buttercream frosting.
 When you are mixing your icing, the cold chunks of butter need to be able to blend together with the powdered sugar and liquid ingredients, which is where a stand mixer comes in handy because it can help fix this problem as well as mix everything properly.

-*By the way, I wouldn’t be able to fix my grainy buttercream frosting if I didn’t have the right type of mixer.
+*By the way, I wouldn’t be able to fix my runny buttercream frosting if I didn’t have the right type of mixer.
 For this situation, I used a 5-Speed Electric Hand Mixer which can get the job done!
-You can check out the Hand Mixer I use on Amazon here!
+You can check out the Hand Mixer I use on Amazon!

 Can You Fix Grainy Buttercream?